atbu/AndyBot/README.md

 # AndyBot
-A Discord bot based on the Little Britain character.
+A Discord bot I made a long time ago which references funny quotes from the Little Britain character, Andy.